sander1/video-preview-php/README.md

 # What is this?
-This is a script written in PHP to create small video previews like you can see on YouTube.
-It makes use of [ffmpeg](https://ffmpeg.org/) and [ffprobe](https://ffmpeg.org/ffprobe.html) to do so.
+This is a script written in PHP to create small video previews like the ones you see on YouTube.
+It makes use of [ffmpeg](https://ffmpeg.org/) and [ffprobe](https://ffmpeg.org/ffprobe.html).

 ## Why PHP, why not bash or something else?
 Because I'm a web guy and comfortable with PHP.